EdDataScienceEES/tutorial-shaistilman/index.md

 - **Removing `size`** decreases the AIC from 28.42 to 26.87, indicating that `size` can be removed without negatively impacting the model's performance.
 - **Removing `oligarchy:parties`** leads to a much higher AIC (31.01), suggesting that the interaction term is important for the model.

-This repeats untill we get to our final model in exactly the same way as our previous example.
+The `step` function then  removes `size` from the model and repeats this process.
+This is repeated untill we get to our final model in exactly the same way as our previous example.

 The final model, with the lowest AIC, in this example is: